 Verse 7: "Jesus said, Leave her alone, so that she may keep it for the day of my burial."

 Corpses were first anointed, (to clean them), and then washed with water.
-Jesus was considered to be a criminal by both the Romans and the Jews, and was executed as a criminal. and criminals were denied anointing before burial; so what Mary had done was very important.
+Jesus was considered to be a criminal by both the Romans and the Jews.
+Being executed as a criminal would deny his anointing before burial; so what Mary had done was very important.

 Verse 8: "For the poor you always have with you, but you do not always have me."